ChristopherWilkerson/DevNotes/JavaScriptReadMe.md

     TypeError: This error will be thrown if you attempt to perform an operation on a value of the wrong type.
 For example, if we tried to use a string method on a number, it would throw a TypeError.

+Use stack overflow website for debugging answers if can't find on google